jdchawla29/light-vision-transformer/README.md

 # light-vision-transformer
-Pytorch implementation of lightweight, MAE pretrained VIT
+Pytorch implementation of a lightweight, MAE pretrained VIT

+The baseline implementation is extremely slow and will optimize it for speedrunning to >95% val acc on CIFAR100